Politico-media complex

 The politico-media complex (PMC, also referred to as the political-media complex) is a name given to the network of relationships between a state's political and ruling classes and its media industry.
 It may also encompass other interest groups, such as law (and its enforcement), corporations and multinationals.
 The term PMC is used as a pejorative, to refer to the collusion between governments, individual politicians, and the media industry.

 Early media institutions

-Before Johannes Gutenberg invented movable type in 1450, most information was delivered by town criers, ministers from the pulpit, or bartenders.
+Before Johannes Gutenberg introduced movable type to Europe in 1450, most information was delivered by town criers, ministers from the pulpit, or bartenders.
 Town criers spread information and news including royal edicts, police regulations, important community events and war news.
 These early methods of communication were often delivered by messengers on foot and could be easily controlled by the ruling class.
 With the invention of the printing press, written news began to spread.
 Corantos, which were semi-regular pamphlets that reported the news, are an example of the early politico-media complex.
 Popular in England, corantos reported mostly foreign news as the royal government attempted to control what domestic news reached the masses.
 Corantos eventually would become regular periodicals that were subject to less political control and mark one of the earlier forms of industrialized media.